groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-ppsm-to-pdf.md

 id: convert-ppsm-to-pdf
 url: conversion/net/convert-ppsm-to-pdf
 title: Convert PPSM to PDF
-description: "You can create PDF document from a Macro-enabled Slide Show files with .ppsm extension.
-Follow our guide and use GroupDocs.Conversion for .NET to convert PPSM to PDF file in C# language."
+description: "PPSM format represents Microsoft PowerPoint Slide Show with .ppsm extension.
+Learn how to convert PPSM to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert PPSM to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False